 The CPU fan helps to keep the CPU cool by moving air over it.
 If the fan is dirty, it will not be able to move enough air, which can cause the CPU to overheat.
 It would be best to clean the CPU fan regularly to prevent this.

-To clean the fan, you will need to unplug the power cord from the power supply and then remove the CPU fan from the CPU.
+To clean the fan, you must unplug the power cord from the power supply and then remove the CPU fan from the CPU.
 Once you have removed the fan, you can clean it with a can of compressed air.
 Hold the fan so it does not spin while cleaning it.

 Method 7: Replace the CPU Fan